 - If physical examination identifies ascites and/or a pelvic or abdominal mass, the woman should be referred urgently.

-- Women reporting persistent or frequent symptoms highly indicative of ovarian cancer should be given a serum CA125 test, particularly if they are aged 50 or over.
+- Women reporting persistent or frequent symptoms highly indicative of ovarian cancer should be given a serum CA125 fact sheet, particularly if they are aged 50 or over.

-- If the CA125 is greater than 35 IU/ml then an ultrasound of the abdomen and pelvis should be arranged.
+- If the CA125 is greater than 35 IU/ml then an Ultrasound fact sheet of the abdomen and pelvis should be arranged.

 - If the ultrasound suggests ovarian cancer then the woman should be referred to gynae-oncology.